 Additionally, the majors shown below are not participating in the Concurrent Degree Program:

-- Agriculture and Life Sciences: Applied Economics and Management (AEM), Biology and Society, Global and Public Health Sciences, Interdisciplinary Studies.
+- Agriculture and Life Sciences: Biology and Society, Global and Public Health Sciences, Interdisciplinary Studies.

 - Architecture, Art, and Planning: Architecture.